Mshukr01/nmap-notes/commands.md

 Runs a more comprehensive scan including version detection, OS detection, scripts, and traceroute.
 # What I learned:
 Aggressive scans provide rich information but should be used thoughtfully because they are noisy and more detectable.
+# Reflection
+One thing that surprised me is how much useful information can be gathered from simple reconnaissance.
+This reinforced for me that information gathering is one of the most critical stages in ethical hacking.